zimolzak/CleanoPheno/er-revisit-critical.md

 # Criteria

+Must have all of the following:

-Discharged from ED to home (exclude SNF) then return to ED and is admitted to ICU, OR, or admission with surgical or another procedure within $X$ days.
+1. Discharged from Emergency Department to home (exclude discharge from ED to skilled nursing facility), and then

+2. return to ED, and

+3. is admitted to ICU, Operating Room, or admission with surgical or another procedure,

+4. within **X days** of first ED visit

+# Modifications

-- Include any readmission, regardless of timeframe, but within 5 days.
+- Include any readmission, regardless of timeframe, but within **5 days**.[^question]
 - Exclude elective returns.
 - Include patients with malignancies.
-- ICU readmission within 3 days
+- ICU readmission within **3 days**
-- OR/ Procedure within 7 days
+- OR/Procedure within **7 days**

-- Exclude patients with diagnosis on initial visit (in problem list or prior inpatient/outpatient encounter diagnosis codes) of the following.
+- Exclude patients with the presence of any of the following diagnoses at the time of the initial ED visit.
+Diagnoses can be in problem list or prior inpatient/outpatient encounter diagnosis codes.
 The intent is to target "conditions that result in expectant waiting," or conditions that are expected to recur.
+See definitions below.

     - Cholelithiasis
     - Biliary colic